 - They both must be installed near the pool, either 3 feet above or below the pool’s surface.

-- Contrary to what you might hear, it is not recommended to try to install the heaters yourself.
+- Contrary to what you might hear, trying to install the heaters yourself is not recommended.
 In both cases, a professional’s services are necessary.

 - They both work on the principle of energy conversion by drawing in the pool’s water through a filter, heating it either through gas fire or an electrical coil, and sending the water back out.